OWASP/IoT-Security-Verification-Standard-ISVS/en/V4-Communication_Requirements.md

 - Other security practices include certificate-based authentication with pinning and mutual authentication.
 - Use up to date configurations to enable and set the preferred order of algorithms and ciphers used for communication.
 - Disable deprecated or known insecure algorithms and ciphers.
-- Use the strongest security settings available for Bluetooth and Wi-Fi communication.
+- Use the strongest security settings available for wired and wireless communication protocols.

 ## Security Verification Requirements